AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ## 🔧 Business, Technical & Data Fluency

-- **Enterprise Agility vs. Antifragility** — Understand the difference between adapting to change (agility) and growing stronger from volatility (antifragility).
-Enterprise agility emphasizes flexibility, responsiveness, and lean structures; antifragility emphasizes decentralized decision-making, redundancy, and systems that thrive under stress.
-Both are critical lenses for designing organizations that can navigate complexity and disruption.
+This section is designed to help technical professionals grow their business acumen, communicate across roles, manage resources effectively, and lead projects with clarity.
+It blends foundational knowledge with strategic thinking and emergent technologies — supporting transitions from execution to influence.

+---

+### 🧭 Strategic Communication & Executive Fluency

 - **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
 This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights — and when to bring each forward for maximum influence.
-- **Front-End vs. Back-End Business and Project Management** - Understanding the distinction between user-facing activities (front-end) and infrastructure, data processing, and system-level work (back-end) to better align teams, stakeholders, and strategic objectives
+- **Executive Communication: Brevity, Clarity & Structure** — Crafting proposals, summaries, and strategic communications for senior leaders requires precision and focus.
+Practice expressing your core idea in 500 words, then 250, then a single sentence.
+Use readability tools (e.g., Flesch Reading Ease) and transition words to improve flow and impact.
+- **Business Pitching & Proposals** — Learn how to frame value propositions for diverse audiences.
+Differentiate between technical briefs, business cases, and executive summaries.
+Tailor your depth, structure, and tone based on stakeholder needs, whether for funding, partnerships, or strategic alignment.
+- **Empathy Mapping** — A design thinking tool that supports better communication, stakeholder alignment, and user understanding.
+- **Tuckman’s Stages of Group Development** — Forming, Storming, Norming, Performing, and Adjourning — helps navigate team dynamics over time.
+- **Maslow’s Hierarchy of Needs** — Helps leaders understand individual motivations and create conditions for high performance.

+---

+### ⚙️ Business Models, Budgeting & Economic Thinking

+This section is designed to help technical professionals grow their business acumen, communicate across roles, manage resources effectively, and lead projects with clarity.
+It blends foundational knowledge with strategic thinking and emergent technologies — supporting transitions from execution to influence.

+---
+## 🔧 Business, Technical & Data Fluency

+This section is designed to help technical professionals grow their business acumen, communicate across roles, manage resources effectively, and lead projects with clarity.
+It blends foundational knowledge with strategic thinking and emergent technologies — supporting transitions from execution to influence.

+---

+### 🧭 Strategic Communication & Executive Fluency

+- **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
+This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights — and when to bring each forward for maximum influence.
+- **Executive Communication: Brevity, Clarity & Structure** — Crafting proposals, summaries, and strategic communications for senior leaders requires precision and focus.
+Practice expressing your core idea in 500 words, then 250, then a single sentence.
+Use readability tools (e.g., Flesch Reading Ease) and transition words to improve flow and impact.
+- **Business Pitching & Proposals** — Learn how to frame value propositions for diverse audiences.
+Differentiate between technical briefs, business cases, and executive summaries.
+Tailor your depth, structure, and tone based on stakeholder needs, whether for funding, partnerships, or strategic alignment.
+- **Empathy Mapping** — A design thinking tool that supports better communication, stakeholder alignment, and user understanding.
+- **Tuckman’s Stages of Group Development** — Forming, Storming, Norming, Performing, and Adjourning — helps navigate team dynamics over time.
+- **Maslow’s Hierarchy of Needs** — Helps leaders understand individual motivations and create conditions for high performance.

+---

+### ⚙️ Business Models, Budgeting & Economic Thinking

 - **Funding & Budget Cycles** — Understanding how organizations plan, allocate, and adjust funding across fiscal years, quarters, and strategic planning windows.
 Includes awareness of when decisions are made (e.g., Q2 budgeting for next year), how spending ramps up or slows down, and how to align proposals or projects with budgetary rhythms — critical for both business and philanthropic contexts.

-- **Engineering Economics** — Core concepts: book value, depreciation, IRR *(Internal Rate of Return, typically acceptable between 12–25% depending on industry; used to evaluate the profitability of investments and projects — a critical tool in business decision-making
 - **Budget Management & Control** — Tracking planned budgets versus actual spending, understanding the critical path and its impact on resource allocation, managing contingencies such as management reserves, and adapting plans when costs or timelines shift.
 Essential for keeping projects financially on track and ensuring timely delivery without overspending.
+- **Engineering Economics** — Core concepts: book value, depreciation, IRR *(Internal Rate of Return, typically acceptable between 12–25% depending on industry; used to evaluate the profitability of investments and projects — a critical tool in business decision-making.*
-- **Earned Value Management** — Scope, time, and cost integration
+- **Earned Value Management** — Scope, time, and cost integration.
-- **Cost Ratios** — Project and operational analysis
+- **Cost Ratios** — Project and operational analysis.
 - **Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine** — Mike Michalowicz
+- **Business Acumen** — Budgeting, tradeoffs, revenue models.

+---

+### 🔄 Agile, Process Improvement & Lean Operations

+- **Enterprise Agility vs. Antifragility** — Understand the difference between adapting to change (agility) and growing stronger from volatility (antifragility).
+Enterprise agility emphasizes flexibility, responsiveness, and lean structures; antifragility emphasizes decentralized decision-making, redundancy, and systems that thrive under stress.
+- **Project Management Methodologies** — Agile, Waterfall, hybrid fluency.
+- **Lean Thinking & the 8 Wastes** — Understand the core types of waste (e.g., overproduction, waiting, motion, defects) in both manufacturing and knowledge work.
+Helps streamline operations and focus resources on value creation.
+- **Value Stream Mapping** — A lean technique used to visualize every step in a process, helping teams identify delays, redundancies, and non-value-adding activities across workflows or systems.
+- **5S Principles** — Sort, Set in Order, Shine, Standardize, and Sustain.
+A foundational system for improving efficiency, organization, and visual control in workspaces — equally applicable to digital environments.
+- **Six Sigma & Process Excellence** — A disciplined, data-driven methodology for reducing defects and improving quality across operations.
+Includes tools like DMAIC (Define, Measure, Analyze, Improve, Control) to drive continuous improvement and reduce variability.
+- **Leading and Lagging Indicators** — Performance metrics.
+- **70-20-10 Rule (of Innovation)** — Balancing core, adjacent, and transformative work.

+---

+### 📊 Data Fluency, Visualization & Communication

-- **Power BI, Tableau, Dashboards** — Communicating value with data
+- **Power BI, Tableau, Dashboards** — Communicating value with data.
-- **Data Storytelling** — Narrative framing of insights
+- **Data Storytelling** — Narrative framing of insights.
 - **Data Lakes vs. Data Warehouses** — Understand how modern organizations store, manage, and retrieve unstructured and structured data at scale; foundational for scalable analytics, AI systems, and business intelligence.

-- **Leading and Lagging Indicators** — Performance metrics
-- **70-20-10 Rule (of Innovation)** — Balancing core, adjacent, and transformative work
-- **Business Acumen** — Budgeting, tradeoffs, revenue models
-- **Project Management Methodologies** — Agile, Waterfall, hybrid fluency
+---

+### 🧱 System Architecture & Cross-Functional Fluency

+- **Front-End vs. Back-End Business and Project Management** — Understanding the distinction between user-facing activities (front-end) and infrastructure, data processing, and system-level work (back-end) to better align teams, stakeholders, and strategic objectives.
-- **Social Network Theory** — Strong vs. weak ties in innovation flow
+- **Social Network Theory** — Strong vs. weak ties in innovation flow.
-- **The Growth Mindset** — Carol Dweck
-- **Creating Accessible Materials** — Visual contrast, closed captions, alt text
+- **Creating Accessible Materials** — Visual contrast, closed captions, alt text.
-- **STEAM + Arts Integration: Insights and Practical Application** — Jacqueline Cofield Ed.D, I am also one of the contributors
+- **STEAM + Arts Integration: Insights and Practical Application** — Jacqueline Cofield Ed.D, I am also one of the contributors.
-- **A Whole New Engineer: The Coming Revolution in Engineering Education** — David E. Goldberg, Mark Somerville, and Catherine Whitney
+- **A Whole New Engineer: The Coming Revolution in Engineering Education** — David E. Goldberg, Mark Somerville, and Catherine Whitney.

-- **Empathy mapping** — A design thinking tool that supports better communication, stakeholder alignment, and user understanding.
-- **Tuckman’s Stages of Group Development** — Forming, Storming, Norming, Performing, and Adjourning — helps navigate team dynamics over time.
-- **Maslow’s Hierarchy of Needs** — Helps leaders understand individual motivations and create conditions for high performance
+---

+### 🤖 Emerging Tech, Risk & Responsible AI

-- **AI agents & orchestration frameworks** — Leveraging emerging agentic stacks (e.g., LangChain, AutoGen, CrewAI) to automate data pipelines, documentation, and project workflows while keeping a human-in-the-loop for oversight.
+- **AI Agents & Orchestration Frameworks** — Leveraging emerging agentic stacks (e.g., LangChain, AutoGen, CrewAI) to automate data pipelines, documentation, and project workflows while keeping a human-in-the-loop for oversight.
-- **Responsible AI & ethical decision-making** — Applying frameworks such as the NIST AI Risk Management Framework and IEEE’s Ethically Aligned Design to balance innovation speed with transparency, bias mitigation, privacy, and societal impact.
+- **Responsible AI & Ethical Decision-Making** — Applying frameworks such as the NIST AI Risk Management Framework and IEEE’s Ethically Aligned Design to balance innovation speed with transparency, bias mitigation, privacy, and societal impact.

-💡 *Note:* Understanding **risk attitudes**—how individuals and organizations perceive and respond to uncertainty—is essential for managing cross-functional initiatives, making investment decisions, and building innovative cultures.
+💡 *Note:* Understanding **risk attitudes** — how individuals and organizations perceive and respond to uncertainty — is essential for managing cross-functional initiatives, making investment decisions, and building innovative cultures.

 ---